Chile

 Judicial guidelines

 While there are no judicial guidelines specifically addressing the use of AI within the judiciary, judges are bound by constitutional principles of impartiality, independence, and reasoned decision-making.
-These imply caution in relying on automated tools.
+These imply caution in relying on automated tools and require that any use of technology be subject to appropriate human oversight.There is no publicly available information indicating that Chile has formally adopted UNESCO’s Guidelines for the Use of AI Systems in Courts and Tribunals.

 Criminal procedure rules

-Pursuant to Article 297 of the Criminal Procedure Code, judges must evaluate all evidence—which would include outputs from forensic software, facial recognition systems, or predictive analytics tools—in accordance with principles of logic, maxims of experience, and scientifically well-founded knowledge.
+Pursuant to Article 297 of the Criminal Code of Procedure, judges must evaluate all evidence—which would include outputs from forensic software, facial recognition systems, or predictive analytics tools—in accordance with principles of logic, maxims of experience, and scientifically well-founded knowledge.
 Courts are also required to explain the reasoning behind their assessment.
-This evidentiary rule functions as a natural safeguard against admitting or relying on opaque or insufficiently validated AI systems that cannot meet scientific rigor or transparency thresholds.
+This evidentiary rule functions as a natural safeguard against admitting or relying on opaque or insufficiently validated AI systems that cannot meet scientific rigour or transparency thresholds.

 Data protection legislation